PrathamSingh2002/visualizer/README.md

 Submit a pull request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Thanks to Name for the inspiration and valuable feedback.
-Contact
-If you have any questions or suggestions, please feel free to reach out to me at your-email@example.com.